dilluti0n/dpibreak/README.md

 # DPIBreak
 ![DPIBreak_logo](./res/logo.png)

 Simple and efficient tool for circumventing Deep Packet Inspection (DPI), especially on HTTPS connections.
 It fragments the TCP packet carrying the TLS ClientHello so that certain DPI devices cannot extract the Server Name Indication (SNI) field and identify the destination site.

-It only applies to the first outbound segment that carries the TLS ClientHello; Other traffic is not queued to userspace and passes through the kernel normally, unmodified.
-So, it is generally fast and **does not affect** core performance (e.g., video streaming speed) users may be concerned about.
+It only applies to the packets carrying TLS ClientHello; Other traffic is not even queued to userspace and passes through the kernel normally, unmodified.
+So, it is fast and **does not affect** core performance (e.g., video streaming speed) users may be concerned about.

 ## Quickstart
 ### Windows